handiko/gr-Merapi/README.md

 # gr-Merapi - A GNU Radio Block for Telemetry
-This project is about an SDR based decoder which run on the GNU Radio software to receive telemetry transmission from Balerante Station (Mt.
+This project is about an SDR based decoder which runs on the GNU Radio software to receive telemetry transmission from the Balerante Station (Mt.
 Merapi).
 This transmission contains 6 data fields (horizontal & vertical vibration, temperature, humidity, rain measurement, and sulphuric compound gas.
 The data protocol was made by Mr. Angga and sponsored by PT.
-Datto Asia Technology and Sensor and Telecontrolling Systems Lab., Universitas Gadjah Mada.
+Data Asia Technology and Sensor and Telecontrolling Systems Lab., Universitas Gadjah Mada.

 Tested on GNU Radio 3.7.10 and Ubuntu 16.04

 ## Dependencies